BattletechModders/TisButAScratch/README.md

 `InjuryEffectsList` - List<Injury>, list of all possible injuries.
 All injury locations need to have an injury for each value of `couldBeThermal` represented, with the exception of `Head`.
 Overheating will never inflict a head injury, so `Head` does not need an Injury where `couldBeThermal :true`

 `InternalDmgInjuries` - List<Injury>, list of all possible injuries from internal structure damage.

+`additiveBleedingFactor` - float; if < 0, gets rounded to a whole number. this value is then subtracted from the timer of any preexisting bleeding injuries. if the value is between 0 and 1, then the timer of preexisting bleeding injuries is <i>multiplied</i> by this value.
+In all cases, the resulting "bleedout timer" will not become <1, ensuring players still have a chance to eject.

+`minBloodBank` - int, defines a minimum "BloodBank" for pilots regardless of Guts/Health calculations.

+`baseBloodBankAdd` - int, defines a baseline addition to "BloodBank" on top of Guts/Health calculations.

+`UseGutsForBloodCap` - bool, if True - Guts level is used in BloodBank calculation. if False, Health is used in BloodBank calculation.

+`factorBloodBankMult` - float, multiplier for BloodBank calculation; if `UseGutsForBloodCap = True`, final BloodBank formula is `(Guts * factorBloodBankMult) + baseBloodBankAdd`.
+If `UseGutsForBloodCap = False`, final BloodBank formula is `(Health * factorBloodBankMult) + baseBloodBankAdd`

 A note on injury healing time: in vanilla, healing time is a function of the # of injuries, whether a pilot was incapactiated or had a "lethal injury", and pilot health.
 All things being equal, a pilot with health 3 heals slower than a pilot with health 4.
 This behavior is not changed.
 The formula for injury healing cost follows, with vanilla settings prefixed by `SimGameConstants`: